cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 ---
 layout: launch
-title: "\U0001F680 Alpha | \U0001F6F0 LM400 Pathfinder - Message In A Booster"
+title: "\U0001F680 Alpha | \U0001F6F0 Message In A Booster (LM400 Pathfinder)"
 description: >-
-  Firefly Aerospace's Alpha rocket launched the FLTA006 'Message In A Booster' mission carrying Lockheed Martin's LM400 Pathfinder tech demo satellite from SLC-2W, Vandenberg Space Force Base, California, on April 29, 2025.
-Despite a successful liftoff and ascent, a stage separation event led to a failure in the upper stage Lightning engine nozzle, which caused a loss of thrust, preventing orbital insertion.
-Both the upper stage and the payload safely impacted the Pacific Ocean near Antarctica.
-The FAA subsequently grounded Alpha pending a formal mishap investigation.
+  Firefly Aerospace's Alpha rocket launched with Lockheed Martin's LM400 Pathfinder on the FLTA006 'Message In A Booster' mission from SLC-2W, Vandenberg Space Force Base, California, on April 29, 2025.
+The mission suffered a stage separation mishap that resulted in a loss of thrust from the Lightning upper stage engine, preventing the satellite from reaching orbit.
+  Both the upper stage and payload safely reentered and impacted the Pacific Ocean near Antarctica.
+The FAA grounded Alpha pending a formal mishap investigation.
 tags:
   - Alpha
   - Firefly